Campus-INSA-CVL/tutorinsa-client-vue/README.md

 ### Configuration

-You have to create a ".env" file using the ".local.env" as a pattern, and fill it. ".env" is used during developpement.
+You have to create a ".env" file using the ".local.env" as a pattern, and fill it. ".env" is used during development.
 Then, production's var are used directly from the host.

 ### Install the dependencies